What Actually Happens in a Cyber Tabletop Exercise

 Date: 15 September 2020

-You’re aware that without a cyber incident response plan you’re exposing your business to incomparable risk.
-You also know that these response plans are reliable only if you test their validity and effectiveness on a regular basis with cyber crisis tabletop exercises (CCTE).
-But do you know what really happens during these cyber crisis workshops that makes them so critical to your business continuity?
+As you probably know, without a good cyber incident response plan you’re exposing your business to incomparable risk.
+You also know that these response plans are reliable only if you test their validity and effectiveness on a regular basis with cyber tabletop exercises (CCTE).
+But do you know what really happens during these cyber tabletop exercises that makes them so critical to your business continuity?

 The imperative phases of a cyber tabletop exercise